VSreddy174/FPGA-CNN-Inference-Accelerator/docs/5_Pynq_Deployment_and_Metrics.md

 ## 1. Embedded Software Driver Infrastructure

 The host environment runs on the embedded Linux kernel of the ARM Cortex-A9 processor utilizing the PYNQ framework.
+The Python notebook coordinating this layer is available in the repository at [`/notebooks/pynq_jupyter_notebook.ipynb`](../notebooks/pynq_jupyter_notebook.ipynb).
 The Python runtime acts as the high-level system executive manager that prepares execution vectors and interfaces with physical hardware layouts via memory-mapped input/output bindings.

-At boot runtime, the system instantiates the Overlay API to download the compiled hardware bitstream configuration onto the programmable logic fabric.
+At boot runtime, the system instantiates the Overlay API to download the compiled hardware bitstream configuration ([`cnn_2layer_quant.bit`](../hardware_handoff/cnn_2layer_quant.bit)) onto the programmable logic fabric.
 This interaction dynamically reprograms the FPGA fabric and activates the hardware-mapped register structures matching the Vivado block design layout.

 ---